Sieste68/QS_Toolbox/README.md

 **The current beta version (v18)** is available on the *Releases* option from github.

 Feel free to report any bug and make us an update on QST.
-Source code is not available startin v17 versions.
+Source code is not available starting v17 versions.

+If you need more time to test QS_Toolbox, please, let us know at info(at) association-qualisoft.eu